keerthivasinikv/Invisible-cloak/README.md

 Step 2: Run Invisible cloak.py

-Step 3: Give it a sec to take a snapshot of the background
+Step 3: Give it a second to take a snapshot of the background

 Step 4: Use a plain red cloth as a cloak